OPTIONS AT RETIREMENT

 There are many options available to you at retirement, and it can be hard to decide which is right for you

 The St. James’s Place Retirement Account provides a tax-efficient way for individuals to save for retirement.
 This account offers access to a wide range of funds to help you achieve your goals, whether you are looking for income, growth or a combination of both.
-The account has the flexibility to provide an income through Flexi-Access Drawdown or Capped Drawdown.
+The account has the flexibility to provide an income through Flexi-Access Drawdown or Capped Drawdown, provided you have an existing Capped Drawdown pension arrangement to transfer to St. James’s Place.
 Your adviser can help you decide which is most suitable for your circumstances.

 Self-Invested Personal Pension

 A Self-Invested Personal Pension (SIPP) offers flexibility and lets you choose where to invest your money.
 It gives you the option to diversify your investments to spread risk.
-Like other pensions, the government will still give you up to 45% tax relief on the amount you pay in.
-Any tax relief above the basic rate is claimed via your annual tax return.
+Like other pensions, the government will still give you up to 45% tax relief on the amount you pay in depending on your taxable income and the amount you contribute to your pension.
+In the St. James’s Place Retirement Account and most personal pensions, tax relief above the basic rate is claimed via your annual tax return.
 Investment growth within a SIPP is currently free from all UK Income Tax and Capital Gains Taxes.

 If you are aged 55 or over and do not need a guaranteed income, drawdown can provide a flexible alternative with the potential to continue to increase the size of your retirement pot through investment growth.
-Each time you move some of your pension into drawdown, you can take up to 25% as a tax-free lump sum.
+Subject to having available lifetime allowance, each time you move some of your pension into drawdown, you can take up to 25% as a tax-free lump sum.
 The remainder stays invested where you choose and can be taken as taxable income as you wish.

 Drawdown gives you the option to choose how much you would like to withdraw each year so you can change it to suit your spending needs.
-Unlike an annuity, the remaining drawdown fund can be passed on to your nominated beneficiaries in the event of your death, tax free in some cases.
+When you die, any remaining drawdown fund can be passed on to your nominated beneficiaries in the event of your death, tax free in some cases.

 However, there is a risk that you could run out of money if you take too much out, if your investments perform poorly or if you live longer than expected.
 An adviser can help mitigate these risks by helping you to decide if drawdown is right for you and can discuss using drawdown as part of a combined retirement strategy that could also include an annuity to give you both flexibility and security.